Department of Family Medicine

 Residency Program Director, Clinical Assistant Professor, Family Medicine

-My dedication to the future of family medicine has led me to focus much of my time on enhancing the family medicine residency program.
-I hope to fulfill this goal in my role as residency director.
-In this position, I recruit and interview residency applicants, design training curricula, plan resident assessments, and coordinate resident scholarly activity.
-As program director, I feel fortunate to have the opportunity to help residents develop into successful family physicians.
+I am the family medicine residency director, and I focus time enhancing the residency program.
+I recruit and interview residency applicants, design training curricula, plan resident assessments and coordinate resident scholarly activity.
+I feel fortunate to have the opportunity to help residents develop into successful family physicians.

-I am currently assistant professor of family medicine at SUNY Buffalo.
-In this role, I teach medical students and residents in both the inpatient and outpatient settings.
-I also run seminars, deliver lectures, and conduct research along with the residents.
-Additionally, I am a certified educator through the Royal College of Physicians and am currently working with a task force of academic physicians at the University teaching and training junior faculty as educators.
+I am a certified educator through the Royal College of Physicians and am currently working with a task force of academic physicians at the university to teach and train faculty as educators.